Nov 20, 2024

 He received his bachelor’s degree in Philosophy and Psychology and minored in English Literature at Oswego State University (SUNY), earned an M.S. from the University at Albany (SUNY) in education policy and his Ph.D. from New York University in Higher Education Policy.
 He has completed the Certificate Program on Negotiation for Senior Executives at Harvard Law and a certificate from IEM at Harvard University’s Graduate School of Education.

-Mr. Glen R. Nelson serves as the Chief Financial Officer for CSU Monterey Bay and directs a wide range of campus departments that provide essential services to students, faculty, staff, and to the external community.
+Mr. Alan Fisher serves as the Interim Chief Financial Officer for CSU Monterey Bay and directs a wide range of campus departments that provide essential services to students, faculty, staff, and to the external community.
 He has direct oversight of finance, facility maintenance operations, campus planning and construction, and public safety.

 AVP University Advancement